Podiatry Billing Services in South Carolina

 Frequently Asked Questions

-All major SC payers: BlueCross BlueShield of South Carolina, Aetna, Cigna, UHC, Healthy Connections (including Select Health, Molina, Absolute Total Care), and Medicare through Palmetto GBA.
+All major SC payers: BlueCross BlueShield of South Carolina, Aetna, Cigna, UnitedHealthcare, Humana, Healthy Connections Medicaid (including Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC)), and Medicare through Palmetto GBA (Jurisdiction M).
 If a payer accepts podiatry patients in South Carolina, we submit and follow-up on claims with them.

 The most frequent podiatry denials we see from SC payers include medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented, medicare requires an annual lops (loss of protective sensation) certification and a prescribing physician's statement for diabetic foot care coverage, custom orthotics require specific l-codes (l3000-l3649) with documentation of medical necessity, casting/scanning records, and proof of custom fabrication.
 Our team catches these before submission by applying both podiatry coding expertise and SC payer-specific rules to every claim.

-Healthy Connections routes podiatry patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, Healthy Blue, First Choice.
+Healthy Connections Medicaid routes podiatry patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), Humana Healthy Horizons of South Carolina, Molina Healthcare of South Carolina.
 Each MCO has its own podiatry authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your podiatry practice gets paid correctly.

 Most SC podiatry practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your podiatry workflows, and start submitting claims to BlueCross BlueShield of South Carolina, Healthy Connections, Medicare, and all your SC payers with no downtime.
+We connect to your EHR, learn your podiatry workflows, and start submitting claims to BlueCross BlueShield of South Carolina, Healthy Connections Medicaid, Medicare, and all your SC payers with no downtime.

 Fix Your South Carolina Podiatry Billing